danielschudel/GitBundleToCloud/README.md

 * Done: Remove temporary files when done.
 * Done: Add option for AWS reduced redundancy.
+* AWS - Handle Multipart uploads (https://gist.github.com/fabiant7t/924094)
+* AWS - Validate Multipart uploads.
 * Add in support for Google Cloud Storage
-* AWS - Handle Multipart uploads.
-* AWS - Validate Multipart uploads.
 * Validate gpg.
 * Move away from subprocess.call() and do as much inline/stdin/stdout as possible.
 * Check to make sure "git", "gpg", and other required programs/libraries are installed.